Capacity Lower Bounds via Productization: Productization of Real Stable Polynomials

 We now prove the capacity bound for real stable polynomials.
 Recall the definition of $L_n(\alpha)$ given in Section \ref{sec:cap-bound-prod}.

 \begin{corollary} For $p \in \HStab_n(\alpha)$, we have

 \end{corollary} \begin{proof} The second inequality is given by Theorem \ref{thm:prod-bound}, so we just need to prove the first inequality.
-For any $x \in \R_+^n$, let $f \in \Prod_n(\alpha)$ be such that $p(x) = f(x)$ according to Theorem \ref{thm:hstab-prod}.
+For any $x \in \R_+^n$, let $f \in \Prod_n(\alpha)$ be such that $p(x) = f(x)$ according to Corollary \ref{cor:hstab-prod}.
 With this, we have

 \end{proof}

 Note that to get this lower bound on capacity, we actually only needed a lower bound for the productization.
 That is, we only used the fact that for any $p \in \HStab_n(\alpha)$ and any $x \in \R_+^n$, there is some $f \in \Prod_n(\alpha)$ such that $p(x) \geq f(x)$.
 Of course, having equality in the productization is a nice fact on its own.